anettrolikova/Crypto/README.md

-# Anett's currated Crypto list
+# Anett's curated Crypto list
 Everything interesting that I found and it’s cool to read & play around :)
 I'm currating this list of links since 2018 when I first started educating myself about crypto and web3 ecosystem.